YaroslavPryatkin/ExpressionLang/README.md

 Using RPN also simplifies debugging and future extensions.

 Smart pointers were not used, as they did not fit well with the chosen AST node structure.
-Instead, a custom dependency tracking system is used to safely manage object lifetimes and allow recursive deletion of dependent entities.
+Instead, a custom dependency tracking system is used to safely manage function dependencies and allow recursive deletion of dependent functions.

 ---